jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) Publish in the Gazette, and in the daily newspapers published in Auckland, Hamilton, Wellington, Christchurch, and Dunedin, respectively, a notice of his or her intention to make the rule; and
   (b) Give interested persons a reasonable time, which must be specified in the notice published under paragraph (a), to make submissions on the proposal; and
   (c) Consult with such persons, representative groups within the land transport system or elsewhere, Government departments, and Crown entities as the Minister in each case considers appropriate.
-(3) Every ordinary rule must be notified in the Gazette and be made available by the Authority for purchase by members of the public at a reasonable price, and the notification must specify a place where the rule is available for inspection free of charge and for purchase.
+(3) Every ordinary rule must be notified in the Gazette and be made available by the Agency for purchase by members of the public at a reasonable price, and the notification must specify a place where the rule is available for inspection free of charge and for purchase.
 (4) Every ordinary rule comes into force 28 days after the date of its notification in the Gazette, or on such later day as may be specified in the rule or under section 163(3).

 **Emergency rules**

-### 162 Director may make emergency rules
+### 162 Agency may make emergency rules
-(1) The Director may from time to time, in accordance with section 163, make such emergency rules as may be necessary to alleviate or minimise any risk of the death of or a serious injury to a person, or of damage to property.
+(1) The Agency may from time to time, in accordance with section 163, make such emergency rules as may be necessary to alleviate or minimise any risk of the death of or a serious injury to a person, or of damage to property.
-(2) The Director may not make emergency rules unless it is impracticable in the circumstances of the particular case for the Minister to make ordinary rules to effectively alleviate or minimise the risk concerned.
+(2) The Agency may not make emergency rules unless it is impracticable in the circumstances of the particular case for the Minister to make ordinary rules to effectively alleviate or minimise the risk concerned.
 (3) The Minister may revoke any emergency rule made under subsection (1), and the revocation must be notified as if it were an emergency rule.
 (4) Every emergency rule is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation or an instrument for the purposes of the Acts and Regulations Publication Act 1989.

 ### 163 Procedure for making emergency rules
-(1) Before making an emergency rule, the Director must consult with such persons, representative groups within the land transport system or elsewhere, Government departments, and Crown entities as the Director in each case considers appropriate.
+(1) Before making an emergency rule, the Agency must consult with such persons, representative groups within the land transport system or elsewhere, Government departments, and Crown entities as the Agency in each case considers appropriate.
-(2) Every emergency rule must be notified in the Gazette and be made available by the Director for purchase by members of the public at a reasonable price, and the notification must specify a place where the rule is available for inspection free of charge and for purchase.
+(2) Every emergency rule must be notified in the Gazette and be made available by the Agency for purchase by members of the public at a reasonable price, and the notification must specify a place where the rule is available for inspection free of charge and for purchase.
 (3) Every emergency rule comes into force immediately on being notified in the Gazette, or, where notified by service on a person under subsection (4), immediately on service of notification upon that person and in respect of that person only.
 (4) If, for reasons of safety, it is impracticable or inappropriate to notify an emergency rule in accordance with subsection (2),—
-  (a) The Director must notify such persons as he or she considers appropriate or necessary in the circumstances and service of such notification may be effected by fax, telephone, or such other manner as the Director considers appropriate or necessary in the circumstances; and
+  (a) The Agency must notify such persons as the Agency considers appropriate or necessary in the circumstances and service of such notification may be effected by fax, telephone, or such other manner as the Agency considers appropriate or necessary in the circumstances; and
   (b) Subsection (2) does not apply.
 (5) An emergency rule may be in force for a period not exceeding 90 days, and may be renewed once only for a further period not exceeding 90 days.
 (6) So far as any emergency rule is inconsistent with or repugnant to any ordinary rule made under this Act, the emergency rule prevails.